 Which Properties Do Not Require An EPC?

 What Is Penalty For Not Having An EPC?

 A set penalty charge of £200 can be given for failure to comply in the following circumstances: on sale or rent the vendor or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.

 Is It Possible To Let A Property Without An EPC?

 No. From April 2020 all rental properties need to have a valid EPC registered on the EPC register.
-To legally rent a property the energy rating of the EPC needs to be at least an “E”, or the property must have a valid exemption.
+To legally rent a property the energy rating of the EPC has to be at least an “E”, or the property must have a valid exemption.

 The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
-The rating of an typical UK property is a D60 Rental properties need to be at the least an E rating.
+The rating of an typical UK property is a D60 Rental properties must be at the least an E rating.
 If it is not an E then the landlord will have to carry out some of the recommendations on the EPC to improve the rating.
 If an E rating can not be achieved, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

 What Is The Minimum EPC Rating To Let A Property?